 - Make sure the hot runner system heats up evenly.
-Particularly for large manifolds it may be necessary to switch on nozzle and sprue bush heaters simultaneously, but later than the manifold heaters. - Make sure the nozzle tips and/or the gates are not blocked by solidified resin that has a higher melting pont and that there is no humidity on the hot runner system, e.g. caused by a leaky temperature control circuit (please see chapter "6.3.1 First-time start-up and filling of a HPS III hot runner system").
+Particularly for large manifolds it may be necessary to switch on nozzle and sprue bush heaters simultaneously, but later than the manifold heaters. - Make sure the nozzle tips and/or the gates are not blocked by solidified resin that has a higher melting pont and that there is no humidity on the hot runner system, e.g. caused by a leaky temperature control circuit (please see chapter "6.3 Start-up of a HPS III hot runner system").